Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Surprise-Reacting Experimentation Policy

+Sobol sequences are a type of low-discrepancy sequence used in quasi-random number generation and are particularly useful in high-dimensional integration and optimization problems because they provide better space-filling properties compared to purely random sequences.
+This ensures that the candidate points cover the design space more uniformly, making them ideal for exploration in Bayesian optimization.
+In this work, we generate 5,000 new candidate points in each iteration.
+For higher dimensional ($d>6$) and more complex functional spaces, more points may be generated to maintain good coverage.

+To select the next experiment location, we use a maximin strategy, which seeks to maximize the minimum distance from the new location to all previously explored locations; see Equation~\eqref{eq:exp}.
+This strategy ensures good coverage of the design space by preventing clustering of points and promoting exploration~\cite{johnson:1990, morris:1995, joseph:2015}.
+Specifically, to identify the nearest neighbour of experimented locations in the candidate set, we use Ball Trees~\cite{omohundro1989} for efficient distance computations.
+Ball Trees are used for efficient nearest-neighbor queries which organize points in a hierarchical structure based on their distances.
+This allows for fast distance computations and nearest-neighbor queries, which is crucial for our maximin strategy.

-The degree of surprise associated with the new observation will be evaluated again.
-In the event of no surprise the artificial experimenter will continue its exploration until it is surprised.
-Upon being surprised, the artificial experimenter will exploit.
-This iteration will be repeated until the artificial experimenter exhausts its experimentation budget.
+The degree of surprise associated with the new observation will then be evaluated.
+In the event of no surprise, the exploration will be continued until a surprise is encountered.
+Upon encountering a surprise, exploitation will begin.
+This iteration will be repeated until the experimentation budget is exhausted.

 Using this surprise-reacting policy, the expected number of surprises decreases rather quickly as the experimentation proceeds, because the underlying response is better understood.
-The artificial experimenter is then able to reap the benefit of not being stuck in a local neighborhood, with a fast decreased spending of resources on double-checking.
-As a result, the surprise-reacting artificial experimenter approximates the whole design space quickly.
+The sequential approach is able to recuperate the benefit of not being stuck in a local neighborhood.
+As a result, the surprise-reacting policy could approximate the design space quickly.